code-not-found/code-not-found.github.io/_posts/grpc-java/2018-05-15-grpc-java-example.md

 In this tutorial you learned how to implement a gRPC Java service and corresponding client using Spring Boot and Maven.

-If you liked this example or have a question you would like to ask, leave a comment below.
+If you liked this example or have a question you would like to ask:

+Leave a comment below.

 Thanks!